 Japanese beetles have one generation per year.
-They often feed in clusters due to attractions to the female sex pheromone and volatile chemicals produced by damaged plants.
+They often feed in clusters due to attraction to the female sex pheromone and volatile chemicals produced by damaged plants.
+Japanese beetle adults are about ½ inch long and have a metallic green head and thorax (Figure 1 and 3).
+A key characteristic is a series of white tufts of hair on each side of the abdomen.

-Japanese beetles (Popillia japonica Newman, Figure 2) can contribute to defoliation in soybean, along with a complex of other insects, such as bean leaf beetles, grasshoppers and several caterpillar species.
-They feed by skeletonizing the leaves, leaving only the leaf veins.
+Japanese beetles can contribute to defoliation in soybean, along with a complex of other insects, such as bean leaf beetles, grasshoppers and several caterpillar species.
+They feed by skeletonizing the leaves, leaving only the leaf veins (Figure 4).
 They feed primarily in the upper canopy, making the damage very visible.
-In soybean, insecticide treatment is recommended when insects are present and damage is expected to exceed 30% defoliation in vegetative stage and 20% in reproductive stage soybeans.
-For more information, see Managing Soybean Defoliators, NebGuide G2259.

-Figure 4 describes a process to accurately assess defoliation levels in soybean by sampling from all portions of the canopy.
+For more information, see “Managing Soybean Defoliators” (Nebraska Extension NebGuide G2259).
+Figure 5 describes a process to accurately assess defoliation levels in soybean by sampling from all portions of the canopy.
+Be aware that Japanese beetle numbers are often highest on field margins, so scout across the whole field before making a treatment decision.

 In corn, Japanese beetles will scrape off the green surface tissue on leaves before silks emerge but prefer silks once they are available (similar to corn rootworm beetles).
 Japanese beetles feed on corn silks and may interfere with pollination if abundant enough to severely clip silks before pollination.
-University of Illinois Extension recommends: "An insecticidal treatment should be considered during the silking period if:

 - There are three or more Japanese beetles per ear,